mattmc3/zshrc1/README.md

 frameworks you leave behind.

 zshrc1 is simpler.
-Similar to [Grml's .zshrc][grml-zshrc], zshrc1 gives you everything you need for a full-featured Zsh config, but encompassed in one simple to grok Zsh include that will grow with you as you use Zsh.
+Similar to [Grml's .zshrc][grml-zshrc], zshrc1 gives you everything you need for a full-featured Zsh config, but contained in one simple to grok Zsh include that will grow with you as you use Zsh.

 Feel free to use it as-is, build off it, or fork it and make it entirely your own.